 3.3 - Working with a jagged array

-In this case, the array is totally dynamic.
-Each record has a different size, so to loop through it, we must check the size of each record, as we saw earlier using .Length.
+In this case, the array is totally dynamic: each record has a different size, so to iterate over it, we must check the size of each record, as we saw earlier with .Length.

 for (int i = 0; i < provincias.Length; i++)